pypa/pip/docs/installing.rst

 .. warning::

-   Be cautious if you are using a Python install that's managed by your operating system or another package manager. ``get-pip.py`` does not coordinate with those tools, and may leave your system in an inconsistent state.
+   Be cautious if you are using a Python install that is managed by your operating system or another package manager. ``get-pip.py`` does not coordinate with those tools, and may leave your system in an inconsistent state.